Walking without wellies

 Hard tracks for walking in the forest

 When the weather has been very wet many of the walking paths in Rockingham Forest become very difficult indeed.
 The area's heavy clay soils retain the moisture and paths often do not drain well.
 They can quickly become almost impassable, even if you are sensibly shod.
 However, there are still some possibilities for walks along hard tracks and in this new feature we offer some suggestions for walks where, usually, you don't need to wear wellies.
 All the suggestions are along Rights of Way (RoW) or on other public land.
+Clicking on the OS Grid references, etc. will bring up a map to show the starting points.

 Red Lodge Road from Bulwick